imransilvake/scss-framework/documentation/guide.md

 - [ ] Modal

 ## Normalize CSS
-For improved cross-browser rendering, we use Normalize.css, a project by Nicolas Gallagher and Jonathan Neal.
+For improved cross-browser rendering, Normalize.css is used, a project by Nicolas Gallagher and Jonathan Neal.

 ## Media Queries
 ```